Youngobz/Object-Relational-Mapping-ORM-E-Commerce-Back-End/README.md

 ## Usage <a name="usage"></a>

 To start the server, run `npm start`.
-If you prefer automatic server restart on code changes, use `npm run watch`.

 Access the API endpoints using tools like [Postman](https://www.postman.com/) or `curl` commands.
 Refer to the [API Routes](#api-routes) section for details on available endpoints and their functionalities.